Differentially Private Stream Processing at Scale: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we presented a streaming differentially private system (DP-SQLP) that is designed to continuously release DP histograms using existing distributed stream processing systems.
-With user contribution bounding, streaming key selection, and hierarchical perturbation, we provide a formal $(\epsilon, \delta)$-user level DP guarantee for arbitrary data streams.
+In this paper, we presented a streaming differentially private system (DP-SQLP) that is designed to continuously release DP histograms.
+We provide a formal $(\epsilon, \delta)$-user level DP guarantee for arbitrary data streams.
 In addition to the algorithmic design, we implemented our system using a streaming framework similar to Spark streaming, Spanner database, and F1 query engine from Google.
 The experiments were conducted using both synthetic data and Reddit data.
-We compared DP-SQLP with two baselines that use one-shot differential privacy algorithms (and privacy accumulation was composed over time).
-The experiment results demonstrated a significant performance improvement in terms of data utility.
+We compared DP-SQLP with two baselines, and the results demonstrated a significant performance improvement in terms of data utility.
+In the end, we present two industry applications that apply DP-SQLP and the streaming private key selection algorithm to the production use cases.

 There are three main ways in which our system can be further extended.
-First, due to the nature of the underlying streaming system (i.e., an input driven stream), we cannot protect the event times of a user.
-It would be interesting to redesign stream processing systems that compatible with DP even in the context of protecting the event timestamps.
+First, in the design of the system we have used DP-tree aggregation~\cite{CSS11-continual,Dwork-continual,honaker2015efficient} as the baseline DP algorithm.
+In recent research~\cite{henzinger2023almost,denisov2022improved}, it has been shown that DP-tree aggregation is (significantly) sub-optimal in terms of privacy/utility trade-off, compared to general matrix factorization based mechanisms (DP-MF)~\cite{matousek2014factorization}.
+However, DP-MF algorithms are not in general compatible with systems operating on data streams.
+Recently, following to our work,~\cite{mcmahan2024efficient} provided a streaming variant of DP-MF.
+In future incarnations of our system, we plan to incorporate this.

 Second, our algorithms are primarily designed to provide a centralized DP guarantee, where the final outcome of the system is guaranteed to be DP.
 It is worth exploring DP streaming system designs that allow stronger privacy guarantees like pan-privacy~\cite{dwork2010pan}.
-Third, we bound the contribution of each user globally by $C$.
-However, for higher fidelity, it is important to explore approaches to perform per-key contribution bounding.
-Naive approaches that can address this issue can get complicated due to the fact that we are dealing with an input driven stream.